glazzara/vaucanson1/doc/README.txt

 Licence
 =======

-Vaucanson is released  under the GNU General Public  Licence.
+Vaucanson is now released under the GNU General Public Licence.
 See the file ``COPYING`` (at the root of the source tree) for details.

+Vaucanson was released under the GNU Lesser General Public Licence until version 0.7.

 Contacts